Affordable Housing

 Housing Australia Future Fund

 The Albanese Government’s landmark legislation to create the $10 billion Housing Australia Future Fund (HAFF) was passed through both Houses of Parliament on 28 September 2023.
 This legislation is set to deliver the single biggest investment in social and affordable housing in more than a decade.
-It will help deliver 30,000 new social and affordable rental homes in the fund’s first five years, providing a secure funding source for new homes.
-This will provide housing support to remote Indigenous communities, women and children experiencing domestic and family violence, older women at risk of homelessness, and veterans experiencing or at risk of homelessness.
+It will:

 The HAFF seeks to deliver on a key election promise, which includes:

-• 30,000 social and affordable housing properties, with 4,000 of these allocated for women and children fleeing domestic and family violence, and older women on low incomes who are at risk of homelessness.
+• 30,000 social and affordable housing properties, 4,000 of these allocated for women and children fleeing domestic and family violence, and older women on low incomes who are at risk of homelessness.

 • 10,000 homes for key workers like police, nurses and paramedics.